xcompact3d/Incompact3d/README.md

     test/          test suites
     ui/            source for various front ends (under development)

-## GitHub configuration
+## GitHub Configuration

-To add you SSH key to your GitHub account please follow the steps https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/ or just
+To add you SSH key to your GitHub account please follow the steps https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/ or just copy the contents of the id_rsa.pub file to your clipboard, go to Personal settings and add a new SSH key

     pbcopy < ~/.ssh/id_rsa.pub
-    # Copies the contents of the id_rsa.pub file to your clipboard